joshdevyn/Runix/README.md

     # Vision Driver: Visual verification
     Then I take a screenshot "import-result.png"
     And I extract text from screenshot
-    And I detect UI elements in screenshot

-    # AI Driver: Intelligent validation
-    And I analyze intent "Verify the customer import was successful" And I generate answer for "What does the import result show?"
+    And I detect UI elements in screenshot    # AI Driver: Intelligent analysis and orchestration And I ask "Verify the customer import was successful" And I analyze intent "What does the import result show?"

     # System Driver: Cleanup
     And I delete file "customer-data.csv"